 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care patients that saw functional improvements, such as with activities of daily living.
+This datapoint is a measure of the percent of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Many argue that this is a reasonable measure of a facility's rehabilitation services.

 Scores for San Francisco, CA